 Authors

-1 University of Mataram, Mataram, West Nusa Tenggara, Indonesia.
+1 Department of Mechanical Engineering, Faculty of Engineering, University of Mataram, West Nusa Tenggara, 83115, Indonesia

-3 Natural Composites Research Group Lab, Department of Materials and Production Engineering, King Mongkut's University of Technology North Bangkok, The Sirindhorn International Thai – German Graduate School of Engineering,
+2 Natural Composites Research Group Lab, Department of Materials and Production Engineering, The Sirindhorn International Thai German Graduate School of Engineering (TGGS), King Mongkut’s University of Technology North Bangkok (KMUTNB), Bangkok, 10800, Thailand

 Abstract